PeterWangIntel/crosswalk-website/Try-Crosswalk.md

 #### For Android APK

 The Android APK maker is included with the xwalk-android download.
+It can work on Linux, Windows and Mac OSX.
+For setting up the environment for Windows, please see the section 'Windows environment setup'.

 To package your own web app, unpack the Crosswalk app template tarball.
 This is located inside the xwalk-android directory: